mapbox/mapbox-YOLP/README.md

 <!--

-Depending on the number of tickets, it may be faster to contact using the [support page](https://support.mapbox.com/) in English.
+Depending on the number of issues, it may be faster to contact using the [support page](https://support.mapbox.com/) in English.

 -->